-For export destinations, Spain (18 %), Germany (12 %), and France (10 %), made up half of Italian export volumes of fisheries and aquaculture products in 2015.
+For export destinations, Spain (18 %), Germany (12 %), and France (10 %) received half of Italian export volumes of fisheries and aquaculture products in 2015.
 The UK (5 %) and Greece (5 %) were other important markets for Italian fisheries and aquaculture products.
-Exports of live or fresh fish and seafood was mainly comprised of blue mussels, anchovies, sardines, and trout.
+Exports of live or fresh fish and seafood mainly comprise blue mussels, anchovies, sardines, and trout.
 In the group of value-added products, prepared or canned tuna was the dominant product, followed by frozen sardines, anchovy’s fillets in oil, salted anchovies, and frozen shrimps.

 Imports of fish and seafood into Italy has been 8 times higher than exports during recent years.
-A major part of imports is represented with value added fish and seafood products.
+A major part of imports is represented by value added fish and seafood products.
 Spain is the main supplying country of fisheries and aquaculture products for the Italian market with a 21 % share of total imports in 2014.
 Another 7 % of Italian imports are traded though the Netherlands.
 Imported value added fish and seafood were mainly prepared / canned tuna, frozen squid, octopus, and tuna steaks.
-Of the imported live and fresh fish and seafood; blue mussels, bream, seabass, squid, shrimps, oysters, and swordfish were the main species.
+Of the imported live and fresh fish and seafood, the main species were blue mussels, bream, seabass, squid, shrimps, oysters, and swordfish.

-A key challenge in the processing industry is enhancing the role of producer organisations (POs) by focussing on the added value that POs can bring to the supply chain, and by developing collective actions.
+A key challenge in the processing industry is enhancing the role of producer organisations (POs) by developing collective actions and supporting a process of rationalizing for the national territory with a focus on the added value that POs can bring to the supply chain.